anujsachan1990/e-cart-listing-page/README.md

 ## Scalable Frontend Architecture

 This Architecture with the methodology Atomic Design using a few cool things, like Styled-compomemt,ES6 and Next.js and ReactJS.
-Feel free to test, change e adapt everything.

 [**Read full article**](https://medium.com/@danilowoznica/atomic-design-with-react-e7aea8152957)
 ```